nafergo/weekly-report/_posts/2019-11-10-weekly-notes.markdown

 ---

- * 6/11 Zotero presentation and planning future use
+ * Zotero presentation and planning future use
- * 6/11 Full afternoon working on multiple projects: asana, training, photogrammetry, etc.
+ * 6/11 Full afternoon working with LB on multiple projects: asana, training, photogrammetry, etc.